akishyan-premaharan/akishyan-premaharan/README.md

 # Focuses and Ambitions 🔎

-My focuses and **ambitions** are **to master** Frontend development (HTML, CSS, Javascript), Data Analysis through Python, and **to have a variety** of software to use for professional usage, as well as using my programming knowledge to build applications, systems, and websites.
+My focuses and **ambitions** are **to master** full stack development, and **to have a variety** of software to use for professional usage, as well as using my programming knowledge to build applications, systems, and websites.

 ## Quotes